 Buffett may be better ... but don't be discouraged

 Buffett's abilities did not develop overnight.
-It's been a lifelong process -- one that began at age 11.
+It has been a lifelong process -- one that began at age 11.

 So while he may be a better investor than us today, we can at least learn from his experiences and -- like he did -- become superior investors over time.
 That means: